 Automotive Technology Pathway.
-Central Academy is a National Automotive Technicians Education Foundation (NATEF) certified program.
+Central Academy is an Automotive Service Excellence (ASE) and I-Car certified program.
 The curriculum allows students to receive hands-on industry recommended training.
 Students use technical and problem-solving skills to perform diagnostic evaluations on current industry-standard automobiles.
 Students who successfully complete the pathway requirements are given the opportunity to utilize strong partnerships with business and industry by completing a work-based learning experience.
 Strong academic background and technical application allow for a seamless transition from high school to post-secondary training or high tech automotive careers.

 Primary Auto Technology Courses

 - 10th Grade: Auto Service I, Auto Service II

 - 11th Grade: Auto Service III, Auto Service - Engine Drivetrain

 - 12th Grade: CTE Advanced Studies (optional), Auto Service - Suspension Chassis Electrical

 - 9th Grade: Collision Repair Fundamentals